parmentelat/asynciojobs/sphinx/README.md

 ### Example B' : exact same using a `Sequence`

-The code above in example B is exactly identical to this
+The code above in example B is exactly identical to this:

 ```python